 Jasper in January Events & Activities

-The Jasper in January 2019 schedule promises an exciting range of fun events taking place throughout the town, including street parties, fireworks, terrific food and wine, family fun, and lots of live music.
-Here’s just a sample of each weekend’s highlights:
+The Jasper in January 2020 schedule promises an exciting range of fun events taking place throughout the town, including street parties, fireworks, terrific food and wine, family fun, and lots of live music.
+Here’s a sample of the highlights from 2019 which will be updated as the 2020 schedule becomes available:

 January 11-13 2019